Partner Visa Australia 2026

 Types of Partner Visa Australia

 There are three primary partner visa pathways, depending on where the applicant is located and the nature of the relationship.
+For a detailed breakdown of this pathway, see our complete Subclass 820 and 801 partner visa guide.

 The onshore partner visa pathway applies to applicants who are in Australia at the time of application.